New: 100+ health biomarkers for $190

 About Oxygen

-The blood oxygen sensor was introduced in 2020 with the Apple Watch Series 6, but were disabled in Jan 2024 in the US due to a patent dispute.
-Apple Watch Series 6, 7, 8, 9, and 10, and the Apple Watch Ultra and Ultra 2 have oxygen sensing hardware (even if disabled).
-The Apple Watch SE series do not have blood oxygen sensors.
+Apple Watch Series 6, 7, 8, 9, 10, and 11, and the Apple Watch Ultra, Ultra 2, and Ultra 3 have oxygen sensing hardware.
+The Apple Watch SE series does not have a blood oxygen sensor since it uses the 2nd generation heart rate sensor.

-On the third generation Apple heart rate sensor (used in the Series 6 and above), there are four groups of photodiodes each with infrared, red, and green sensors, as well as additional infrared sensors (of a slightly different wavelength) in the middle.
-They’re arranged in a pattern as shown below: Apple Watch photodiode arrangement
+On the third generation Apple heart rate sensor (Apple Watch Series 6 and above) has four groups of photodiodes.
+Each has infrared, red, and green sensors.
+There are additional infrared sensors (of a slightly different wavelength) in the middle.
+They’re arranged in a pattern as shown in the below diagram: Apple Watch photodiode arrangement

 How accurate is Apple Watch’s blood oxygen sensor?